SebastianM-C/DS19Presentation/README.md

 entitled "Large-Scale Numerical Investigations into the Dynamics of Nonlinear Classical Systems".

 In order to ensure the reproducibility of the results all the computations were performed inside a [singularity container](https://www.sylabs.io/singularity/).
 The benefits of this approach are twofold, as having containers simplifies the deployment in HPC scenarios.
 Singularity containers are created from definition files.
 The definition file used in this case is `julia.def`.
+The corresponding image can be downloaded (`singularity pull library://sebastian_mc/default/julia:julia1.1.0`) or built on the local computer(`sudo singularity build name.sif julia.def`).
-After building the container(`sudo singularity build name.sif julia.def`) and opening a shell inside (`singularity shell name.sif`) one can start reproducing the Julia environment, as presented bellow.
+After aquiring the image, one can open a shell inside (`singularity shell name.sif`) and start reproducing the Julia environment, as presented bellow.

 # Notes